mrolinek/mrolinek.github.io/_pages/cv.md

 Service and leadership
 ======
 * Reviewer for NeurIPS, CVPR.
-* Organizer of Mathematical competitions
+* Organizer of mathematical competitions
 * Occasional teaching in Africa